 Booleans

-Here is how you would create an array of booleans.
+Here is how you would create a list of booleans.

 vars: